-- Mimecast (email backup);
+• Mimecast (email backup);

-- Shift F7 (IT support); and
+- Wavenet (IT support);

-- Iron Mountain/Chatham Archives (storage of physical files).
+- Iron Mountain and MJF Records (storage of physical files and other items); and

+- iManage (email and document management).

-Mimecast is a respected international organisation.
-Iron Mountain and Chatham Archives store files exclusively in their secure, UK facilities.
-Shift F7 has access to personal data in encrypted form only.
-We understand that these organisations provide services to many other firms of solicitors.
+Mimecast and iManage are respected international organisations.
+Iron Mountain and MJF Records store files and other items exclusively in their secure, UK facilities.
+Wavenet has access to personal data in encrypted form only.
+We understand that these organisations provide services to many other firms of solicitors and professional advisors.